-To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision All staff receive training and updates on a regular basis regarding changes, updates to special educational need.
-SENDCO holds the National Award for Special Educational Needs Coordinator.
+To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision SENCo undertaking the National Qualification for Special Needs.
+2014-2015 All staff receive training and updates on a regular basis regarding changes, updates to special educational need.
 Named director for SEND is Sandra Hodge.
 Family Information Service website is available for parents and staff to access guidance and advice.
 SENCo is up to date and aware of different interventions and possible provisions.
 Outside agencies/specialists provide training to meet needs and support.
 SENCo knows how to access specialist and individualised support from agencies.
 In our Multi Academy Trust we have a trained and experienced member of staff who undertakes any dyslexia screening.
-Specific training from Trauma informed schools practitioners.

-Services and organisations that we work with: What they do in brief Contact details Educational Psychology Team Educational Psychologists are specialists in learning, behaviour and child development.
+11. Services and organisations that we work with: What they do in brief Contact details Educational Psychology Team Educational Psychologists are specialists in learning, behaviour and child development.
 We work directly with children and young people as well as providing expert advice to their parents, carers and other adults who teach and support them.
 In Cornwall Council, Educational Psychologists (EPs) work for the Children's Psychology Service which is part of the Children's Early Help, Psychology & Social Care Services.
-Steve Apted ASPIRE Educational Psychologist.
-Speech and Language Therapy Team The Speech and Language Therapy Team works with children, young people and their families in order to help children who have difficulties with communication or with eating, drinking and swallowing.
+Wendy Thomas Educational Psychologist for mid- Cornwall 01872 323022 Speech and Language Therapy Team The Speech and Language Therapy Team works with children, young people and their families in order to help children who have difficulties with communication or with eating, drinking and swallowing.
 Sarah Hunkin 01208 834488 Paediatric Occupational Health Paediatric Occupational Therapists assess functional and sensory needs and work with parents and carers to enable children to become as independent as possible.
 This is likely to include a course of activities designed to increase range of movement, co-ordination and sensory awareness.
-Gill Riley Children's Community Therapy Lead 01872 254531 Paediatric Physiotherapists Paediatric Physiotherapists assess movement abilities and plan individual treatment programmes to encourage development and independence.
+Alison Botting Children's Community Therapy Lead 01872 254531 Paediatric Physiotherapists Paediatric Physiotherapists assess movement abilities and plan individual treatment programmes to encourage development and independence.
 They show parents and carers how to carry out exercises and activities so that the child carries them out regularly.
-Hannah James Children's Community Therapy Lead 01872 254531 Children's Dietetic Service This service provides dietetic support to disabled children, their families and the professionals who work with them.
-The focus is on children diagnosed with a disability who are eating and / or drinking, and who are at risk of under- nutrition.
-Alison Botting Children's Community Therapy Lead 01872 254531 Children's disability team This service provides advice for children with a disability- supporting schools to use a range of equipment including ICT.
-Steve Deacon steven.deacon@cornwall.gov.u Vision Support Service Vision support offer a range of services including specialist teachers for those with a visual impairment, specialist teaching to use assistive technology, mobility and orientation training, functional vision assessments as well as advice on a range of subjects to do with children's vision.
-Cornwall Council Children's, Schools and Families Team 0300 1234 101 Social Workers Cornwall Council Children's, Schools ar Families Team 0300 1234 101
+Alison Botting Children's Community Therapy Lead 01872 254531 Children's Dietetic Service This service provides dietetic support to disabled children, their families and the professionals who work with them.
+The focus is on children diagnosed with a disability who are eating and / or drinking, and who are at risk of undernutrition.
+Alison Botting Children's Community Therapy Lead 01872 254531 AAC Officers AAC officers introduce Alternative and Augmentative Communication which opens the door on a huge range of equipment and techniques which support or replace spoken and written communication.
+Anne Williams aswilliams@cornwall.gov.uk Vision Support Service Vision support offer a range of services including specialist teachers for those with a visual impairment, specialist teaching to use assistive technology, mobility and orientation training, functional vision assessments as well as advice on a range of subjects to do with children's vision.
+Cornwall Council Children's, Schools and Families Team 0300 1234 101 Social Workers , Cornwall Council Children's, Schools and Families Team 0300 1234 101